lucafe/PCE4UDDE_matlab_codes/README.md

 # PCE4UDDE_matlab_codes

 In this repository, all the Matlab codes, used for developing my Master Thesis: "Polynomial Chaos Theory: Application to the stability of Uncertain Delay Differential Equations", are collected.
 The thesis furnishes all the theoretical bases and the motivations for implementing the codes that you find in these folders.
-Moreover the notation used to develop the code is taken by the thesis.
+Moreover, the notation used to develop the code is taken by the thesis.

 If you do not possess the Thesis and you want to see it please send an email to fenzi.luca@gmail.com.
 I am very glad to share this document with the interested people.